dimijimz/First-SaaS-Project/README.md

 ---

 ## Contributing

 #### Contributions are welcome!
 If you'd like to improve RoamX, please fork the repo, create your feature branch, and submit a pull request.
 For major changes, please open an issue first to discuss your ideas!

 ---

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+## Contact

+For questions, feedback, or collaboration opportunities, **please** reach out via:
+- GitHub Issues
+- My email: dimijimz@gmail.com
+- Discord: @Dizzle63

+---

+### With RoamX, our goal is to revolutionize how mobile businesses operate by providing actionable, AI-driven insights and streamlined mangement tools.
+Whether you're starting small or looking for scalability, RoamX is here to help you succeed.